313. Moe Baby Blues

 – There’s a smidgeon of sentimentality here with Bart missing SLH, but you barely get any of it within all the wackiness.
 Instead of being the emotional crux of the show, it’s just yet another thing that’s happening in an episode where things happen.

-– Nothing says an aimless, humorless episode like an aimless, humorless ending (“It was probably that stupid cat.”
+– Nothing says an aimless, humorless episode quite like an aimless, humorless ending (“It was probably that stupid cat.”
 “That cat saved your life.”
 “What has he done for me lately?”
 “He woke you up when you stopped breathing last night.”
 “Yeah, but he ate the last can of tuna.”
 “Dad, you ate the last can of tuna.”
 “Everyone’s against me.”)
 Cut to black, cue theme, good work everyone!
-Also they keep referring to Snowball II as male, when she’s a female.
+Also they keep referring to Snowball II as male when she’s a female.
 I buy Homer not knowing, but Marge certainly should.
 Though I don’t know why I keep thinking the writers give a shit about this.

 309. Dude, Where’s My Ranch?